73 Year Old Alaskan Scores a 73 inch Giant – A Record Breaking Alaskan Bull Moose

 Being blessed with modern technology, Bob called his wife to share the good news of success and also calm her nerves to let her know he was doing well.
 A call was then made to the transporter to let him know a meat pickup might be in order.
 It turns out that another Brooks Range storm was headed their way.
 He suggested they all pack up and get out quickly before they were weathered in.
 So began the long trip home.

 Word of this beast didn’t start really growing until the friends and family at home were able to share in this success as well.
 After a few congratulatory meals with more friends and family, a tape measure was put to these antlers and the numbers were staggering.
 Green score for Safari Club International (SCI) stands at just over 706 inches making it unofficially the second largest moose to ever be taken in their record book.
 The Boone and Crockett Club has also established a record book but the measuring process is very different than the SCI measuring process.
 That said, Bob’s bull measures 250 6/8 inches, unofficially placing it in the fourth position.
+Nobody can argue that at number 4, this isn’t a record breaking Alaskan bull moose.

 Thanks, Bob, for sharing your story with us and we wish you the best of luck for next season!
+You never know, maybe a record breaking Alaskan bull moose is on the horizon again.